Harryphan72007/Java-Programming-Build-a-Recommendation-System/README.md

 🎬 Movie Recommender System (Java)
 <img width="1060" height="830" alt="image" src="https://github.com/user-attachments/assets/dc253bea-815e-4744-84ad-a6fe1a514a32" />

+🎬 Movie Recommender System (Java)

-This repository contains my work for a Java-based recommender systems course, where I implemented a movie recommendation engine using collaborative filtering techniques.
+This repository contains my work for the course Java Programming: Build a Recommendation System, where I implemented a movie recommendation engine using collaborative filtering techniques in Java.

-The project focuses on analyzing user ratings to recommend movies that a user is likely to enjoy, based on similarities between users.
+The project analyzes user ratings to recommend movies a user is likely to enjoy based on similarities between users.
 📚 Course Overview

+📚 Course Information

-This project was completed as part of an online course offered through Coursera in collaboration with
+This project was completed as part of
-Duke University.
+Java Programming: Build a Recommendation System, offered on Coursera

 The course emphasizes: